 Bortezomib (Velcade); Myeloma; Attacks a structure called the protosome.

-Are there side effects to Mab therapy?
-Compared with side effects of standard chemotherapy, the side effects of naked MAbs are usually relatively mild.
+There are some side effects in common with standard chemotherapy, but others which are very different. the side effects of naked MAbs are usually relatively mild.
 They can be broadly split into three categories:-

 The early effects often related to an "allergic" reaction.
 If they do occur, it is often while the drug is being infused or .
 Potential side effects include: